valentinamoralesestudiantil/ETL_workshop3/README.md

 ### Feature Selection and Data Preparation for the Machine Learning Model

+Before starting this process, the auxiliary files `cleaning.py` were created, which will perform the entire cleaning and normalization process mentioned, and `union.py`, which will perform the union of all the datasets.

 For the machine learning model, the target variable was defined as:

 - `happiness_score`